The Squiggle Foundation’s aims are:

 Who We Are

-Patrons: Christopher Bollas, John Davis, Jennifer Johns, Brett Kahr, Jonathan Miller, Adam Phillips, Cesare Sarcedoti, Kenneth Wright
+Patrons: Christopher Bollas, John Davis, Jennifer Johns, Brett Kahr, Adam Phillips, Cesare Sarcedoti, Kenneth Wright

-Trustees: Dr Christopher Brogan, Tessa Dalley, Jennifer Johns (Chair), Angela Joyce, Ellen McCoy, , Sheila Ritchie, Dr Peter Shoenberg,
+Trustees: Dr Christopher Brogan (Treasurer), Tessa Dalley (Chair), Jennifer Johns, Angela Joyce, Craig Fees , Joanne Young, Dr Peter Shoenberg, Mike Tait, Marigemma Rocco.

 Director: Prof Adrian Sutton

 Friends of the Squiggle Foundation Committee: Ellen McCoy, Jenny Davids, Pamela George, Gaby Marks, Michael Schacter, Dr Sharon Stekelman

 Become a Member: